-The following configuration parameters with their default values must be supported by the UE and the network.
-The UE must use the default value for each parameter unless configured differently by any of the methods as described in section C.2.
+Table C.3.1 contains configuration parameters with their default values that must be supported by the UE and the network.
+The UE must use the default value for each parameter in Table C.3.1 unless configured differently by any of the methods as described in section C.2.